Radiofrequency

 the IEEE Committee on Man and Radiation include:

-Unlike current MHz fields, the higher
+current MHz fields, the higher frequency GHZ signals do not penetrate

-thus do not expose deeper tissues directly.
+beyond the outer layers of skin and thus do not expose deeper tissues

-change much and will come mostly from our personal wireless devices (as
+exposure levels will not change much and will come mostly from our personal

-they do now).
+wireless devices (as they do now).

-stay well below the limits set by scientific experts.
+levels in public spaces will stay well below the limits set by scientific

-those limits, current research does not show that there will be any adverse
+long as exposures remain below those limits, current research does not show

-thermal effects, including from 5G.
+that there will be any adverse thermal effects, including from 5G.

 Findings from Reviews